Murder of Casey Williamson: Aftermath

 In the aftermath, the abandoned glass factory where the murder happened was demolished in August 2012.
 In memory of Williamson, her bereaved loved ones established a scholarship, and an annual community safety fair in her name, and provided child identification kits in these events.

 In 2022, a crime documentary titled The Worst Crime was released on Amazon Prime Video, which covered the case of Casey Williamson's abduction and murder.
 A former juror had expressed in the documentary that even after a decade since the crime that the killing was the worst possible crime ever witnessed.

 During the final days before the execution, the family of Williamson spoke up in the media about their feelings towards the case.
-Williamson's mother, who had since divorced her then husband and engaged with another man, stated that the impact of her daughter's murder was so much that Williamson's oldest sister (aged 12 at the time of the murder) had begun abusing drugs and alcohol, and died in 2015 due to substance overdose, and Williamson's two younger siblings (aged 2 and 4 at the time of the murder) had struggled with mental illnesses and making relationships with other people.
+Her mother, who had since divorced her husband and become engaged to another man, stated that the impact of her daughter's murder was so much that Williamson's oldest sister (aged 12 at the time of the murder) had begun abusing drugs and alcohol, and died in 2015 due to substance overdose, and Williamson's two younger siblings (aged 2 and 4 at the time of the murder) had struggled with mental illnesses and making relationships with other people.
 Another relative revealed that Williamson's grandfather similarly turned to alcoholism due to his grief of losing a granddaughter and died.
-Williamson's mother told the press that while she wanted Johnson to be executed for killing her daughter, she sympathized with his family and felt they did not deserve the blame for Johnson's actions.
+Casey's mother told the press that while she wanted Johnson to be executed for killing her daughter, she sympathized with his family and felt they did not deserve the blame for Johnson's actions.